BruceOfTheBow/BruceComfyMods/README.md

-# ValheimMods
-A collection of mods for Valheim, for use with BepinEx
+# Mods for Comfy Valheim by Bruce

+## Related Links
+* See more mods for Comfy Valheim at [ComfyMods](https://github.com/redseiko/ComfyMods)
+* Looking for a chill Valheim server?
+[Comfy Valheim Discord](https://discord.gg/ameHJz5PFk)